 Subscription Agreements.

-In connection with the execution of the Merger Agreement, CleanTech entered into subscription agreements (collectively, the "Subscription Agreements") with certain parties subscribing for shares of CleanTech Common Stock (the "Subscribers") pursuant to which the Subscribers have agreed to purchase, and CleanTech has agreed to sell to the Subscribers, an aggregate of 3,100,000 shares of Common Stock, for a purchase price of \$10.00 per share and an aggregate purchase price of \$31 million (the "Equity Financing").
+In connection with the execution of the Merger Agreement, CleanTech entered into subscription agreements (collectively, the "Subscription Agreements") with certain parties subscribing for shares of Common Stock (the "Subscribers") pursuant to which the Subscribers purchased, and CleanTech agreed to sell to the Subscribers, an aggregate of 3,100,000 shares of Common Stock, for a purchase price of \$10.00 per share and an aggregate purchase price of \$31 million (the "Equity Financing").
 Of the Subscribers, Transocean Inc. and Material Impact II, L.P. respectively purchased 750,000 and 250,000 shares of Common Stock in the Equity financing at a price of \$10.00 per share and at aggregate respective purchase prices of \$7,500,000 and \$2,500,000.